Man’s Best Friend:

 Once that bombshell was deployed there would have been much (ultimately unfruitful) speculation of just what had happened to him.
 Kreachur was not asked, and he was not volunteering information.

-I had originally believed that Reggie’s announcement of having signed up with Lord Voldemort may have sent off a domestic explosion, leading to Reggie’s discovery that his new Master was a halfblood, and any number of other possibilities which were well within the scope of the directions that canon may have taken us.
+I had originally believed that Reggie’s announcement of having signed up with Lord Voldemort may have sent off a domestic explosion, leading to Reggie’s discovery that his new Master was a halfblood, and any number of other possibilities which were well within the scope of the directions that canon might have taken us.
 And for that matter, such a reading is still not contradicted.
 But it is also possible that he kept the whole thing under his hat, and it was only after his death that his mother went through his room and found his Voldemort scrapbooks.

 Walburga must have made a leap of intuition that her baby boy had gotten roped into the movement, leading to his untimely death.